Reloaded-Project/Reloaded-II/docs/APIOverview.md

 ### Mod to Loader Communication

 Mod to loader communication is used to provide various miniature mod loader services such as but not limited to:
 - Querying the mod loader version.
 - Writing to the console.
-- Inter Mod Communication (IMC)
+- Inter Mod Communication (IMC).
 - Receiving events on mod load, unload etc.

 The communication between the mod and the mod loader is handled by the `IModLoader` interface. `IModLoader` interface is immediately available to you in the entry point of your mods, as the `IModLoader` interface is provided as a parameter of the `Start` method of the `IMod` interface.